SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/simulator.md

 ### About simulators

-With the simulator you can create artificial devices that have the same level of functionality as connected hardware devices.
+With the simulator you can create devices that simulate the same level of functionality as connected hardware devices.

 A simulator uses a playlist to simulate messages that the device sends to the Cumulocity IoT platform.
 A playlist is a series of instructions that the simulator executes one after the other.
 When the last instruction is reached, the simulator starts again with the first one.